Android-CodePath/capstone-project/README.md

 **Required Must-have Stories**

 Help me choose!
+- [X] User should be able to see a splash screen
+- [ ] User have two options to choose from in main screen
-* User should be able to enter as many options as they want
+- [ ] User should be able to enter as many options as they want
-* User should able to see a pop up with the decision chosen from the options they entered
+- [ ] User should able to see a pop up with the decision chosen from the options they entered

 I don't know what i want
 * -> api